Changes following the U.S. Supreme Court legalizing of same-

 2018-Summer: A member of the British Royal Family will enter a same-sex marriage:

 Lord Ivar Mountbatten, is the Queen's third cousin once removed.
 He revealed his homosexual orientation publically in 2016.
-He announce during Pride Month (June) that he will marry his partner, James Coyle, on his country estate in Devon, U.K. later in the summer.
+He announced during Pride Month (June) that he will marry his partner, James Coyle, on his country estate in Devon, U.K. later in the summer.
 Remarkably, his ex-wife and mother of his three children, Lady Penny Mountbatten, will walk him down the aisle.

 The following information sources were used to prepare and update the above